 An Intro about the current accounting standards followed in the UK

 We are aware that the UK developed quite a few organisations, bodies as well as strategies in order to usurp its accounting sector.
-What we are unaware of is the Accounting standards that resulted out of all these stringent strategies and organisations.
+What we are unaware of is the Accounting standards that resulted from all these stringent strategies and organisations.
 The UK, by far, is at par with the world’s biggest economies when it comes to competent accounting standards.
 Thanks to its accounting institutions, these standards are hailed among the best and remain unrivaled.

 Some common accounting standards and bodies in the UK, in comparison with other nations:

-- International Financial Reporting Standards (IFRS)- Issued by the Accounting Standards Board(ASB), the FRC is responsible for setting up accounting regulations, have been proven to be the only high-level accounting standard high-levels in comparison with the US GAAP, which has been found to have material differences with IFRS.
+- International Financial Reporting Standards (IFRS)- issued by the Accounting Standards Board(ASB), the FRC is responsible for setting up accounting regulations, have been proven to be the only high-level accounting standard high-levels in comparison with the US GAAP, which has been found to have material differences with IFRS.